pmedina001/pmedina001.github.io/README.md

   - Ensuring reliable model performance across multiple counties and years involved hyperparameter tuning and cross-validation strategies.
 - **Maintaining reproducibility**
   - Ensuring that every step taken in this project could be reproduced by outside users involved clear documentation and standardized coding methods.

+# Data Overview
+This project utilizes three main datasets that capture the necessary data to fulfill the areas of crime statistics, socio-economic factors, and geographic boundaries.
+All data was collected and preprocessed for all 67 counties that compile the state of Florida, spanning the time range of the years of 2015 through 2020.
+1) Crime Data
+  - **Source:** Florida Department of Law Enforcement